 Importance of data

-At the core of any efficiency or certification project is the data collected from devices measuring resource consumption in a building eg. energy and water.
+At the core of any efficiency or certification project is the data collected from devices measuring resource consumption in a building.
 This data is key to determine how well a building or portfolio is performing against certification standards and requirements, and also forms the basis for further analysis to identify potential inefficiencies.

 In response to the need to automate the collection and management of data from industrial and commercial sites/buildings, Wattics and Arc Skoru—the GBCI’s building sustainability scoring platform—partnered up to deliver a solution that helps sustainability consultants, green building professionals and facility management teams to scale building performance analysis and green certification for large property portfolios.